Unfinished Northern Pyramid of Zawyet El Aryan: Research history

 The first descriptions of the monument were made between 1842 and 1846 by the German egyptologist Karl Richard Lepsius.
 He investigated the main shaft and its surroundings and marked the pyramid in his pioneering list as "Pyramid XIII".

 The pyramid shaft was examined more closely in 1904–1905 by the Italian archaeologist Alessandro Barsanti.
 Gaston Maspero, then director-general of the Supreme Council of Antiquities of Egypt, visited Barsanti's excavations and was struck by the monumental size of the construction.
 He writes:

 Barsanti undertook further work on the site in 1911–1912 but the First World War brought all excavations to a halt and Barsanti died in 1917.
 As a consequence, nothing happened on the site until 1954 when a set was needed for the epic film Land of the Pharaohs.
 The landscape of Zawyet El Aryan seemed to be the perfect place and the pyramid of Baka was chosen as a backdrop for the movie.
-Consequentlty, the shaft and its surroundings were cleared from the sand and rubbles which had covered the area since Barsanti's excavations.
+Consequentlty, the shaft and its surroundings were cleared from sand and rubbles which had covered the area since Barsanti's excavations.

-Since 1964 the pyramid of Baka lies within a military restricted area.
+Since 1964, the pyramid of Zawyet El Aryan lies within a military restricted area.
 Consequently, no excavations are allowed, the necropolis surrounding the pyramid is overbuilt with military bungalows and the shaft is misused as a local dump.
 Thus, the status of the shaft is now uncertain and most likely disastrous.